Testing with a dry run

 How to test with a dry run

 To start a dry run, click the button at the bottom right of the window.
 You can then watch the progress of your dry run, which may take a few minutes to complete.

 Once the dry run is finished, you'll see a summary of the results in the progress bar at the bottom of the window.
 The fuller the progress bar, the better your data maps onto InfoSum's Global Schema and the more comprehensive your reports will be.

-In this example, you can clearly see that there is a problem with the Occupation category - where no row has successfully mapped to the Global Schema.
+In this example, you can clearly see that there is a problem with the Personal Income category - where no row has successfully mapped to the Global Schema.
 Fixing this problem would considerably increase the overall quality of your reports.

 How to suppress warnings from particular categories

 Sometimes, you might want to suppress warnings for particular categories.
 You might do this, for example, if there are issues with your original data which you cannot fix.
 Being warned about these issues is not useful, and may get in the way of spotting other warnings from elsewhere in your dataset.

 To suppress warnings for one or more categories, click the settings icon at the right-hand end of the Dry Run button.
 Simply unselect the checkboxes next to the categories you want to suppress.
 Starting from the next time you do a dry run, you won't see warnings for those categories.

 Once you're happy with how successfully your imported data can be converted to the Global Schema, it's time to normalise and publish your dataset to make it available for queries.